w3c/png/tools.md

 This is the original, C, reference library.
 Depends on zlib.
 It supports reading and writing PNG files.
 It has been criticized for being hard to use, and difficult to extend.

-Does not support APNG, or any of the Third Edition chunks
+Does not support APNG.
+Version 1.6.45 added `cICP` support, and other Third Edition chunks are being added.

 ### libspng